 For gluten to be harmful to a coeliac it needs to be digested.
 However, for anybody that has the condition, even the tiniest amount of gluten can cause gut damage and that is why it is not safe for them to eat any food that has come into contact with gluten.

 Preventing cross contamination from gluten may sound daunting.
-But unless you are a busy bakery with flour flying around all over the place, it is totally achievable in any shared kitchen to prepare gluten free food safely.
+But unless you’re a busy bakery with flour flying around, it’s totally achievable in any shared kitchen to prepare gluten free food safely.

 You will need to dedicate some time to work out how you can safely prepare gluten free food in your kitchen.
-Consider the areas you’ve got and pick out the most workable spot.
-Somewhere that can be easily wiped down when you need to safely rustle up gluten free options.
-Even a nice clean trolley would make a great gluten free workstation.
+A gluten free preparation area doesn’t need to be expansive.
+Something simple, like a nice clean trolley would make a great gluten free workstation.

 Here are a few key things to remember (and simple switches you can make) to prevent cross contamination from gluten: